asyncapi/training/VIDEO_5_SCRIPT.md

 Let's get started!

 ## What is Open Governance

-Open Governance is a model of management based on transparency, collaboration, and ethics, which results in clearer accountability and management driven by the participation of all the people that make up a project, company, or institution, thus promoting a democratic system with inclusive growth.
+Open Governance is a model of management based on transparency, collaboration, and ethics which results in clearer accountability and management.
+Driven by the participation of all the people that make up a project, company, or institution, it promotes a democratic system with inclusive growth.

 Open source has become an essential model for the success of open government initiatives.
-Both share, essentially, many of the same premises.
+Both share many of the same premises.
 Developers share information, ideas, and code to create more innovative software solutions, collectively and individually.
-This type of scalable and flexible software allows anyone with the source code to modify, improve, and redistribute it for greater accessibility and reuse.
-Open-source software works with the underlying principles of peer-to-peer production and mass collaboration, creating a more sustainable software development process for end-users.
+This scalable and flexible software allows anyone with the source code to modify, improve, and redistribute it for greater accessibility and reuse.
+Open-source software works with peer-to-peer production and mass collaboration principles, creating a more sustainable software development process for end-users.

-The sharing of ideas and community-developed software has driven creative, scientific, and technological advancement in many industries: education, government, law, health, technology...This movement creates an opportunity for community members to collaborate, share, build and help each other to achieve common goals, in this case, through source code.
+The sharing of ideas and community-developed software has driven creative, scientific, and technological advancement in many industries: education, government, law, health, technology, and more.
+This movement creates an opportunity for community members to collaborate, share, build, and help each other achieve common goals.
+In this case, through source code.

 ## Why AsyncAPI is committed to this model